Study in Finland 2025: Guide for International Students

 4 years |

-Students must note that some universities might require a certain cut-off percentage in 12th standard scores, graduation, test scores, etc. while some may take a bird’s eye view of your entire profile.
+Students must note that universities might require a certain cut-off percentage in 12th standard scores, graduation, test scores, etc. while some may take a bird’s eye view of your entire profile.
 Some programs might require that you study specific subjects in your 12th standard or graduation.
 Hence, the eligibility for various programs depends on the choice of your program and the university to which you wish to apply.
 You can read about converting percentages to GPA.

 Documents for Finland Application